mewza/xover/README.md

     cross.set_freq( 1, 700 );
     cross.set_freq( 2, 3000 );

-make sure to call this or bad things will happen (or not...)
+make sure to call this after Init() or bad things will happen (or not...)

     cross.reset();